-Q.33 Notional amount (in EUR millions)
+Q.33 Notional amount (data type: monetary, in '000 EUR)

 Only report for derivatives (F.31-33): gross nominal amount of all deals concluded and not yet settled at the reference date.
+In the case of MS CFTs: only report total notional amount related to counterparties in the relevant country.

-References: FINREP Annex 5 10.2 (70) for the definition; for the data FINREP Annex III:
+References: FINREP Annex V Part 2.
+Chapter 10.2 paragraph 133 for the definition; for the data FINREP Annexes III and IV: